 Oceanview walk (Class 3)

 Time: Allow about 30 min walking time

-Details: This track leads around the rocky headland from Tallebudgera Creek to the southern edge of Burleigh Heads township.
+Details: This track skirts the coastline leading around the rocky headland from Tallebudgera Creek to the southern edge of Burleigh Heads township.

 You can look at the tumbled masses of six-sided basalt columns, and relax by the creek at Echo Beach.
 You can either return by the same path or via the Rainforest circuit and Tumgun lookout.

 For the safety of visitors, a section of Oceanview walk may be temporarily closed before, during and after severe weather, due to the increased risk of rock falls.
 Go to Park alerts to check the latest information on track closures.

 Distance: 2.3 km return

 Details: Most of this track is an easy grade, but there is a steep section in the middle near Tumgun lookout.
 The lookout is a good place to watch for humpback whales splashing offshore in winter and spring.

 A council picnic area and toilets are located near the northern entrance to the park along Goodwin Terrace.
 Toilets are also located near the southern entrance in the carpark—these are managed by the Gold Coast City Council.